Ernie-Su/Quadcopter_F330/README.md

 There are some tips when it comes to quadcopter's build-up:
-1. Flight controller's direction must be the same as GPS's, so before every part is fixed with the frame, it's good to manage the components' wiring and placement.
+1. Flight controller's direction must be the same as GPS's, so before every part is fixed with the frame, it's good to arrange the components' wiring and placement.

 2.